Domain 3, Test 7, Module 1, Bluebook App - Transitions and Notes

 - (D) In comparison,

-Example 2: Guard Cells and Plant Functions (Question 22)
+Example 2: Plant Guard Cells' Double Duty (Question 22)

 Guard cells are specialized cells found in the pores of plants.
 They play a vital role in regulating the intake of carbon dioxide. ________, they contribute to managing the plant's water loss.